bgroveben/DjangoPlay2Learn/README.md

 You can use the JavaScript games you've created in previous projects.

 Game tracking:
 https://codefellows.github.io/sea-python-401d5/lectures/django_cbv2.html#the-get-object-method
--- users.models -> do I need ReviewModel, ReviewVote, or Comment?

 Login and Registration: 25%
 DONE (10%) Users can register.
 DONE (5%) Registered users can log in and log out.
 DONE (10%) Logged in users can edit their information in a My Account page.
-??? !!!
-Can users change their password, or does the POST request fail?
-!!!
-Click on email confirmation link => NoReverseMatch:
---- 'account' is not a registered namespace

 Game Tracking and Leaderboards: 30%
-!!! users can record each score more than once; needs redirect to leaderboard ??? should anonymous users have scores added to the leaderboard?
+!!! users can record each score more than once; needs redirect to leaderboard
-DONE (5%) Game tracking page exists for both games.
+* AnonymousUser(s) have scores added to the leaderboard DONE (5%) Game tracking page exists for both games.
 DONE (5%) Leaderboards exist for both games.
 DONE (10%) Game tracking shows just the user’s scores.